semperfi13/TaskManagementAPI/README.md

-# Capstone project
+# BE Capstone Project: Task Management API

 Task Management API using Django and Django REST Framework.

-The API will allow users to manage their tasks by creating, updating, deleting, and marking tasks as complete or incomplete.
+The API will allow users to manage their tasks by creating, updating, deleting, and marking tasks as complete or incomplete .